 Why does at-home health data matter?

 The essential at-home monitoring tools are a validated blood pressure monitor, a digital pulse oximeter, a smart body composition scale, and (when appropriate) a continuous glucose monitor.
-We recommend clinical-grade tools that prioritize accuracy over marketing hype.1.
-Blood Pressure Monitor
+We recommend clinical-grade tools that prioritize accuracy over marketing hype.

-- Tip: Take readings at the same time each day (for example, first thing in the morning) while sitting quietly for 5 minutes.
+- Tip: Take readings at the same time each day (for example, first thing in the morning), sitting for 5 minutes first with your back supported, feet flat, arm at heart level, and no talking during the reading.
+Most "high" home readings are really technique errors.

 2. Digital Pulse Oximeter